We hear a lot about the Texas Hill Country. Why is this area of Texas so special? In this article we've tried to explain what seniors like about it.

 San Antonio is home to three major air force bases and a large army base as well.
 One-third of the population is military retirees.
 One of the reasons ex-military retirees choose to live here is for the Veteran's Hospitals and availability to base exchanges in San Antonio.
 Also, senior centers there, major medical research centers and many colleges and universities.

 If you like ballet and theatre, museums, the Alamo, the Riverwalk-- San Antonio offers that and more.
 The Riverwalk area is a fantastic area along the river running through downtown San Antonio...take a boat ride, shop, eat and just enjoy the atmosphere.
 San Antonio has many festivals with a diverse and colorful culture.

 Austin is home to the University of Texas, the largest university in the South.
-There are miles of walking and running trails, surrounded by the scenic Hill Country, lifelong learning opportunities; affluent baby boomers is largest part of population.
+There are miles of walking and running trails, surrounded by the scenic Hill Country; lifelong learning opportunities.
+Affluent baby boomers are the largest part of the population in this area.
 The warm sunny climate allows for exercising year round (although summers are hot) and there is a large farmers market.
-Large cosmopolitan city with a low cost of living.
+Austin is a large cosmopolitan city with a low cost of living.

-Kerrville is the jewel of the area, with a Western art museum, a theater with regular local productions and numerous festivals all year.
+Kerrville is the jewel of the area with a Western art museum, a theater with regular local productions, and numerous festivals all year.
 Kerrville supports the arts and has a small local university (Schreiner University), charity events and many other functions.
-There are two country clubs, golf, local lakes and the Guadalupe River runs through it, and deer hunting.
-They have a gorgeous senior facility - the Dietert Senior Center offering programs every day and a restaurant.
+There are two country clubs, golf, local lakes, deer hunting and the Guadalupe River runs through it.
+It has a gorgeous senior facility - the Dietert Senior Center offering programs every day and a restaurant.
 There are libraries with internet access.
 Kerrville has many apartment complexes designated for seniors as well.

 Kerrville has two health food stores which do a booming business with herbs and organic products.